 6. You can offer a true omni-channel experience

-Customers don’t care about channels.
-What they want is a seamless shopping experience and accurate, consistent information and services, no matter whether they buy online or in your physical stores.
-Shoppers want to be able to check inventory availability across stores; they want to click & collect; to order an out-of-stock item in your stores, and have it delivered at home; to return in-store an item purchased online; and so on.
-A unified commerce platform enables you to offer all this, and more.
-By uniting all channels under the same platform, you can not only keep track of everything that is going on in your business; you can also allow customers to start, stop, continue and finish their shopping journey as they prefer, with no hitches or disconnects.
+Customers come back again and again when you give them great shopping experiences and accurate, consistent information and services.
+Online and in-person shopping are two sides of the same medal: customers visit your website to check inventory availability in your stores.
+They buy online, but then decide to pick up the item in one of your store locations.
+They visit a store, order an out-of-stock item, and ask for it to be delivered at home.
+They want the freedom to return in-store what they bought online.
+A unified commerce platform enables you to offer all of this, and more.
+By managing all channels within the same platform, you can not only keep track of everything that is going on in your business; you can also allow customers to shop as and where they prefer, with no hitches or disconnects in their shopping journey.

 7. You get a 360-degree view of your customers

-Traditionally, in retail chains each store location uploads files to the head office at the end of day.
-With this kind of setup, missing or incomplete customer information is a common problem.
-To make things even worse, some companies don’t maintain an integrated customer database, and client information (sales per client, payments, etc.) is stored in separate systems, leading to duplicate records and inability to serve customers properly.
-By storing all the information in a single database and allowing associates in different locations to access it in real time, retailers can derive greater value from their data.
+In a traditional retail chain, each store location uploads files to the head office at the end of day.
+With this kind of setup, you often end up with missing or incomplete customer information.
+To make things worse, some companies don’t maintain a single customer database.
+With client records (sales per client, payments, etc.) stored across separate systems, these companies often end up with duplicate records and missing information.
+By storing all customer information in one database and allowing associates in different locations to access it in real time, retailers can get greater value from their data.
 For example, they can understand what their customer base is buying and where, and what promotions and prices they are receiving.
-By connecting and analyzing consumer habits, they get a 360-degree view of the consumer, which can be used to create more effective loyalty programs, and offer personalized recommendations and to-the-point promotions – in other words, to design more effective and engaging customer experiences.
+Once analyzed with intelligence tools, this information can be used to create more effective loyalty programs, and offer personalized recommendations and to-the-point promotions – in other words, to design more effective and engaging customer experiences.

 8. You only need to work with one vendor

-When you use multiple systems, you will inevitably have to deal with separate vendors – a factor which can complicate and delay the project.
+When you use multiple systems, you will inevitably have to deal with several vendors.
 Selecting a unified platform means that you can take care of the whole process with a single vendor.
-Assuming you have chosen the right company (someone who knows your industry, understands your needs, and communicates effectively with you), dealing with one vendor instead of multiple ones can decrease complexity – and overall costs.
-Just make sure you select a trustworthy vendor, who will be there for you in the future, providing you with support and updates when you need them.
+Assuming you have chosen the right company (someone who knows your industry, understands your needs, and communicates effectively with you), dealing with one vendor instead of many can decrease complexity and overall costs.
+Make sure you select a trustworthy technology vendor, who will be there for you in the future and will provide you with support and updates when you need them.

-Unified commerce helps overcome today’s challenges to deliver tomorrow’s retail, enabling businesses to deliver the fluid retail experience that customers expect.
-Contact our experts to discover how LS Central, our unified commerce retail platform, can help you deliver the customer experience of tomorrow.
+Unified commerce helps overcome today’s challenges to deliver the shopping experiences that customers expect.
+Contact our experts to discover how unified commerce retail platform LS Central can make your retail business more effective and profitable.